endymion/ryanalynporter-com/source/_posts/2012-06-12-simple-redis-caching-in-ruby.md

 _{{ page.description }}_

-[Redis](http://redis.io/) is a simple and very fast key-value store, which can be used for all kinds of things.
+[Redis](http://redis.io/) is a simple and very fast key-value store, that can be used for all kinds of things.
 [Resque](https://github.com/defunkt/resque), for example, is a system built on Redis for processing background jobs or even [scheduled jobs](https://github.com/bvandenbos/resque-scheduler).
 Redis can be used for all kinds of different things, and so it has a very generalized API that doesn't make any assumptions about how you're going to use it.
 The Redis API includes simple methods like ```get``` and ```set``` and ```expire```.
 And the [Ruby gem for Redis](https://github.com/redis/redis-rb) is a thin layer over the standard Redis API.